نوع مقاله : مقاله پژوهشی

 Introduction

-The city is a living, dynamic and evolving being in the cycle of time and on the bed place; It consists of physical and human components and complex relationships between them and is the crystallization of the high role and thought of man and is influenced by social, economic, political, cultural and geographical factors and conditions.
-Increasing population and building density have far-reaching consequences, such as increasing the occupation of natural resources, changing land-use change, climate change, and disrupting the exchange of material and energy.
-As a result, cities face many issues and problems, the most important of which are issues related to urban design.
-These issues include problems related to urban spaces, such as poor ventilation, high heat load, air pollution caused by the physical characteristics of cities, and insufficient attention to the capabilities and natural characteristics and climate of the region and the city.
+City is a living, dynamic being evolving over time in the context of physical and anthropogenic components and complex relationships between them.
+It is the reflection of the role and attitude of man-kind influenced by social, economic, political, cultural and geographical factors and conditions.
+Increased population and density in urban areas have far-reaching consequences, such as increased consumption of natural resources, land-use changes, climate change, and disruptions in the exchange of material and energy.
+Consequently, cities face many issues and problems, the most important of which are issues related to urban design.
+These include poor ventilation, high heat load, air pollution caused by the physical characteristics of cities, and insufficient attention to the capabilities, natural characteristics and climate of the region and the city.

 Data and Methods

-This study aims to prepare an urban climate analysis map to study and analyze Tehran's spatial and urban climate information.
-Urban Climate Map (UCMap) is an information and evaluation tool that combines urban climate factors with urban planning factors and some environmental conditions to provide a picture of urban climate issues in a two-dimensional space.
-The urban climate map consists of two urban climate analysis maps (UCAnMap) and an urban climate instruction map (UCReMap).
-To prepare an urban climate analysis map, heat load map including spatial information layers of building volume, city topography and green space and dynamic capacity map including spatial information layers of land cover, natural landscape, and proximity to open spaces, respectively.
-The method of this model is generally based on the evaluation and analysis of variables affecting climatic conditions.
-Based on six information layers, including building volume maps, land cover, topography, proximity to open spaces, green space, and natural landscape of Tehran were prepared and entered into Arc/GIS10.4.1 software.
-To eliminate the unit, comparability, and overlap, the layers were standardized and used to prepare two maps of ambient heat load and dynamic capacity.
+The present study seeks to prepare an urban climate analysis map to study and analyze spatial and climatic information collected from Tehran.
+Urban Climate Map (UCMap) is an information-based and analytical tool that combines factors of urban climate with urban planning factors and some environmental conditions to provide an image of urban climate issues in a two-dimensional environment.
+Urban climate map consists of an urban climate analysis maps (UCAnMap) and an urban climate recommendation map (UCReMap).
+Urban climate analysis maps apply various spatial information layers of heat load maps such as building volume, urban topography and green space along with layers of land cover, natural landscape, and proximity to open spaces in dynamic capacity maps.
+The proposed model is generally based on the evaluation and analysis of variables affecting climatic conditions.
+Based on six layers of building volume, land cover, topography, proximity to open spaces, green space, and natural landscape, maps were prepared in Arc/GIS10.4.1 environment for Tehran urban area.
+To eliminate the unit and reach comparability and overlap, the layers were standardized and used to prepare maps of ambient heat load and dynamic capacity.

 Results and Discussion

-So that the three layers of building volume, topography, and green space were weighted and combined, and their output was a heating load map.
-The other three layers, ground cover, natural landscape, and proximity to open spaces, were also combined to create a dynamic capacity map.
-Then the two-heat load and dynamic capacity maps were combined and the UC-AnMap map was obtained.
-The results of this map are very close to the ground realities.
-For example, the volume of the building harms the performance of the heat load and increases the amount of heat load in the city.
-Or green space reduces heat load and has a positive performance.
-The central areas and the southwestern strip of the city have a high heat load.
-As centralized heat cores in these areas have been calculated and obtained.
-The output map was classified into 8 categories and Tehran’s urban climate analysis map was obtained.
+Three layers of building volume, topography, and green space were weighted and combined to create a heat load map.
+The other three layers of land cover, natural landscape, and proximity to open spaces were also combined to create a dynamic capacity map.
+Afterwards, these two maps were combined to create an UCAnMap.
+The resulting map was close to the on the ground realities.
+For example, building volume has a negative effect and increases heat load in urban areas.
+On the other hands, green space reduces heat load and has a positive effect.
+The central and southwestern parts of the city have a high heat load and core areas of the urban heat island have been calculated and obtained in these areas.
+The resulting map was classified into 8 categories to create urban climate analysis map of Tehran.

 Conclusion

-The results of combining the obtained layers and maps showed that 59% of the area of Tehran, which is mostly the northern part of the city, has good cooling and ventilation condition.
-19% of it is facing heat stress and lack of air conditioning, which are mainly in the central, southern, and southwestern regions, and 22% are in the intermediate state, which is scattered in all levels of the city, but most of its concentration is in the northern, western and it is eastern.
-According to the calculated heat load map, the central, southern, and western regions (in region 21) have high and unfavourable ambient heat load statuses.
-And many parts of areas four, one, two, five, and 22 municipalities are characterized by low ambient heat load and favourable climatic conditions.
+Results indicated that 59% of the urban area in Tehran, mostly located in the northern part of the city, has a good cooling and ventilation condition while 19% of the study area, mainly in the central, southern, and southwestern parts, faces heat stress and lacks an appropriate air ventilation condition.
+22% of the study area, scattered all over the city but mostly located in the northern, western and eastern parts, faces an intermediate condition.
+According to the calculated heat load map, the central, southern, and western parts (in region 21) of the study area face a high and unfavorable ambient heat load.
+And many parts of the 4th, 1st, 2nd, 5th, and 22nd urban districts are characterized with low ambient heat load and favorable climatic conditions.

 کلیدواژهها [English]